 Instructions:

-- In a large bowl, whisk the flour, baking powder, salt, sugar, and cinnamon.
+- In a medium bowl, whisk the flour, baking powder, cinnamon and salt together.

-- In a small bowl, mix the melted coconut oil, non-dairy milk, applesauce, and vanilla together.
+- In a large bowl, mix the non-dairy milk, applesauce, sugar, melted coconut oil, and vanilla together.

 - If using, sprinkle mini chocolate chips on top of each muffin.